Human Anatomy Lesson 13

 Muscles of Facial Expression

 Humans have a surprisingly large number of muscles that can be used to make facial expressions.
 New research shows that humans have roughly twice the number of muscles dedicated to facial expression (and about twice the number of facial expressions) as do chimpanzees and other non-human primates.
 Muscles of facial expression receive their innervation from branches of the facial nerve (CN VII).
 The muscles of facial expression can be organized into four groups: an orbital group (orbicularis oculi, corrugator supercilii), nasal group (nasalis, procerus, depressor septi nasi), oral group (orbicularis oris, buccinator, depressor anguli oris, depressor labii inferioris, mentalis, risorius, zygomaticus major and minor, levator labii superioris, levator labii superioris alaeque nasi, levator anguli oris), and auricular group (anterior, superior, and posterior auricular muscles), in addition to two "extra" muscles, platysma and occipitofrontalis.
-Students in my fall 2016 Human Anatomy course at Benedictine should focus on the following muscles: occipitofrontalis, orbicularis oculi, nasalis, procerus, orbicularis oris, buccinator, depressor anguli oris, depressor labii inferioris, mentalis, zygomaticus major and minor, levator labii superioris and levator labii superioris alaeque nasi (yes, I torture my students with this one!), and platysma.
+Students in my fall 2019 Human Anatomy course at Benedictine University should focus on the following muscles: occipitofrontalis, orbicularis oculi, nasalis, procerus, orbicularis oris, buccinator, depressor anguli oris, depressor labii inferioris, mentalis, zygomaticus major and minor, levator labii superioris, levator labii superioris alaeque nasi, and platysma.

 - Occipitofrontalis: on the anterior aspect of the head, two frontalis muscles originate around the eyebrows and skin above the root of the nose and course back over the forehead to insert onto a flat tendinous sheath called the epicranial aponeurosis somewhere anterior to the coronal suture.
 The epicranial aponeurosis inserts onto the external occipital protuberance and superior nuchal line at the back of the cranium, and more laterally, ends in the occipitalis muscles which insert onto the lateral-most aspects of the superior nuchal line.
 Contraction of the occipitofrontalis muscles pulls the skin of the eyebrows upward, as in an expression of surprise or incredulity.
 The epicranial aponeurosis is important from a clinical standpoint since three layers - the skin, subcutaneous tissue, and epicranial aponeurosis - are tightly bound to each other, so that no movement is possible between skin and aponeurosis.
 Transverse or coronal scalp wounds will gape open since the frontalis and occipitalis muscles are pulling at two opposite sides of the epicranial aponeurosis.